churchportal/laravel-scheduled-maintenance/README.md

 - `--redirect-to=` Configure a redirect for your users while the application is in maintenance mode

 ### `maintenance:up`
-This command will move your migration out of maintenance mode
+This command will move your application out of maintenance mode

 ### `maintenance:upcoming`
 This command will list all of your future maintenance windows in a table format